 Global Talent

 The ability to source talent from anywhere worldwide has opened up new possibilities for small businesses.
-In hiring a freelancer or a virtual assistant, companies can access talent that they may not have been able to find locally.
+When hiring a freelancer or a virtual assistant, companies can access talent that they may not have been able to find locally.
 This can be particularly useful for companies that require specialized skills or expertise that may not be available in their area.

-Growth and scaling
+Growth and Scaling

 As businesses grow and scale, they often require additional support.
 Hiring a virtual assistant can help free up a business owner’s time, allowing them to focus on developing and scaling their business.
 As the company grows, additional freelancers can be hired to provide specialized skills and expertise, allowing the business to continue to rise without hiring full-time employees.

-Geographical differences
+Geographical Differences

 While freelancers and virtual assistants can be sourced from anywhere in the world, there may be differences in how they work, depending on their location.
 For example, freelancers and virtual assistants based in the United States, United Kingdom, and Australia may have different rates and work hours compared with those in other parts of the world.
 Businesses must take these differences into account when hiring freelancers or virtual assistants.